 Aside from bringing cotton or canvas bags to pack up your purchases, another way to reduce waste is to bring your own reusable produce bags to the grocery store.
 Opt for produce that doesn’t come pre-wrapped in plastic (these also contain harmful chemicals).
 When buying grains, sugars, spices or snacks - buy in the bulk section using reusable containers made of glass or other eco-friendly materials.

 40 billion pieces of plastic cutlery are thrown away every year.
 Even if the cutlery is made from bioplastic, or considered recyclable - most end up in the landfills because they cannot be properly sorted and recycled at facilities.
 A great way to go zero-waste would be to bring your own cutlery from home when you know you’ll be eating meals on the go or at work.
 Or consider birch cutlery, which is 100% compostable.
-Always look for the FSC certification when purchasing birch or wood products, it means the timber has come from a sustainably managed forest.
+Always look for Birch from sustainably managed forests when purchasing birch or wood products.

 When hosting (or even attending) a party, provide guests with fully compostable tableware.
 Most single-use molded fiber tableware contains PFAs, which are linked to cancer.
 It is also considered a “forever chemical” which means it can accumulate in the environment and permeate food, air, soil, and water.

 Opt for disposable and compostable plant fiber tableware that is guaranteed to be free of fluorinated chemicals.
 These natural materials are fully compostable and a great option to serve food on for your next party.

 Thrifting & secondhand

 Before running out and purchasing something brand new - try a local thrift store.
 They’re great for home goods, clothing, books, and decor!
 Not only are you helping prevent something from possibly going to the landfill - you’ll be saving money and making a conscious choice to reuse what’s already in existence before adding brand new items into your home.